Call for Expressions of Interest

 The Financial Inclusion Program at Innovations for Poverty Action invites Expressions of Interest from teams of researchers and financial service providers to conduct rigorous research on financial product innovations for low-income households in developing countries.

 Across developing and advanced economies alike, low-income households need effective and affordable tools to save and borrow money, make and receive payments, and manage risk.
 Digital finance and agent banking are rapidly lowering costs and expanding the reach of financial services to the unbanked and underbanked, while at the same time creating new opportunities for the development of improved products and services for the underserved.
 The Financial Inclusion Program at IPA partners with service providers, governments, and researchers to design and test financial services and programs, especially those using digital channels, which help households better manage their finances.

 The Financial Inclusion Program’s Financial Services for the Poor Initiative focuses on the development of rigorous evidence on innovations to enable the poor to access, use, and benefit from access to digital financial services.
 Supported by the Bill & Melinda Gates Foundation, the Initiative has developed or supported a growing portfolio of ongoing and completed randomized evaluations since 2011.

-- Designing financial and non-financial services linked to digital finance channels, including payments for health and education services
+- payments for health and education services

 Learn more about the Financial Services for the Poor Initiative and its research agenda, as well as the research projects supported under the previous funding rounds (2011-2015).